Mostafa-Ezzat11/Horror-Decision-Game/README.md

 ## 🧠 Technologies Used in The Project
 - Python
 - Random module
-- Functions & Conditional Logic
+- Conditional Logic & Loops
+- Functional Programing

 ## ▶️ How to Run the Game
 1. Make sure Python is installed on your device......